 A person employed for night work may not work for more than 60 hours a week.
 Overtime plus straight time cannot exceed 144 hours for employees engaged in night work in a period of 2 consecutive weeks.
 Employment Act Sec.
 27B.

 Under the Employment Act, every employee is entitled to at least 1 day of rest in every 7-day period.
 Kenyan law does not specifically provide for meal breaks or rest intervals during working hours.
+Double time over the regular wage if employee is required to work on a rest day.
 Employment Act Sec.
 27.

 Kenya observes the following 13 public holidays: